-Why not to buy some freshly baked (warm!) bread or “white pizza” (we do not say “focaccia” in Rome, but “pizza bianca”), mortadella, salumi or your favorite cheese, a bottle of wine, a good crostata or the unforgettable Pompi tiramisu’ (find the new central shop in Via della Croce) and go to Villa Borghese?
+Why not to buy some freshly baked bread or “white pizza” (we do not say focaccia in Rome, but pizza bianca), mortadella, salumi or your favorite cheese, a bottle of wine, a good crostata or the unforgettable Pompi tiramisu’ and go to Villa Borghese?
 After your pic-nic and a nap under the trees, you have several cultural options.
-You are in the “Park of the Museums” and you can chose among the important Borghese Painting Gallery, the interesting Etruscan Museum housed in the Renaissance Villa Giulia, the Modern Art museum La Galleria Nazionale or just a pleasant quick look at the House of the Artist-workshop-museum Pietro Canonica dedicated to an Italian sculptor of the XIX century.
+You are in the “Park of the Museums” and you can chose among the important Borghese Painting Gallery (but remember to book it), the interesting Etruscan Museum housed in the Renaissance Villa Giulia, the Modern Art museum La Galleria Nazionale or just a pleasant quick look at the House of the artist-workshop-museum Pietro Canonica dedicated to an Italian sculptor of the XIX century.

 And remember… Relax, you are on holiday!